Szonyyy/odin-recipes/README.md

 # odin-recipes
-Recipe website using knowledge from The Odin Project
+Recipe website using knowledge from The Odin Project.